ndemonner/bedrock/README.md

 Erlang.
 Bedrock also has a decent metric aggregation suite for performing statistical analysis across an arbitrary set of metrics/events submitted by game clients.

-It was tested succesfully with the hit game Blast Monkeys--over 200,000 concurrent connections were handled at its peak..
+It was tested successfully with the hit game Blast Monkeys--over 200,000 concurrent connections were handled at its peak..